Matthew-Taber/ss-docs/security-hardening/securing-iis-server/hiding-http-header-information/index.md

 >**Note**: Although there are other methods for hiding the server type, we strongly recommend updating the Windows registry using the procedure below.
 Do not simply remove the server header variable.
 Doing so will cause parts of Secret Server to malfunction.

-1. Open the Windows Registry Editor.
+1. Open the Windows registry editor.
 1. Navigate to **Computer \> HKEY_LOCAL_MACHINE  \> SYSTEM  \> CurrentControlSet \> Services \> HTTP  \> Parameters**.
 1. Change the **DisableServerHeader (REG_DWORD type)** registry key from `0` to `1`.